MathildeChen/BLSD_dynamic/README.md

 All analyses were undertaken using R version 4.4.2 (http://www.r-project.org) with a two-sided p<0.05 considered statistically significant.

+- Exploratory and descriptives statistics were produced using the *corrplot* (version 0.95), *arsenal* (version 3.6.3), and *multcomp* (version 1.4-28) packages.
-- Functional analyses were performed using the *refund* package (version 0.1-37, https://cran.r-project.org/web/packages/refund/index.html)
+- Functional analyses were performed using the *refund* package (version 0.1-37)
 - Clustering was performed using the *stats* package (version 4.4.2.).
+Clusters' visualizations were obtained using the *cluster*, *FactoMineR* (version 2.11), and *factoextra* (version 1.0.7) packages.
-- Generalized linear mixed models were fitted using the *lme4* package (version 1.1-37, https://cran.r-project.org/web/packages/lme4/index.html) and the Estimated Marginal Means were computed using the *emmeans* package (version 1.11.1., https://cran.r-project.org/web/packages/emmeans/index.html).
+- Generalized linear mixed models were fitted using the *lme4* package (version 1.1-37) and the Estimated Marginal Means were computed using the *emmeans* package (version 1.11.1).
+- Correspondance analysis was performed using the *FactoMineR* package (version 2.11).

 ## Authors
 Marine Seidel ${1,4}$ *, Mathilde Chen ${2,4}$, Jacques Avelino ${2,4}$, Fabienne Ribeyre ${2,4}$, Clara Landry ${1,4}$, Catherine Abadie ${3,4}$